Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Theorems and Algorithms for Undesignability

 Combining Eq.~\ref{eq:e_sum}, Eq.~\ref{eq:diff} can be written as the difference of two sets of energy units,

-The loops in $\LP(y')$ and $\LP(y^*)$ are compared via the Venn diagram in Fig.~\ref{fig:venn}.
-As we can see, the loops in $y'$ and $y^*$ overlap a lot.
+The loops in $\LP(\vecy')$ and $\LP(\ystar)$ are compared via the Venn diagram in Fig.~\ref{fig:venn}.
+As we can see, the loops in $\vecy'$ and $\ystar$ overlap a lot.
 As a result, we can simplify Eq.~\ref{eq:diff_z} by canceling those intersected loops,

-By Equation~\ref{eq:diff_set}, the energy difference does not necessarily involve each nucleotide of $x$.
+By Eq.~\ref{eq:diff_set}, the energy difference does not necessarily involve each nucleotide of $\vecx$.
 It is equivalent to consider only the nucleotides participating the calculation of energy difference in Equation~\ref{eq:diff_set}, which can be written as

 where

 and